 When your meditation takes a back seat

-Sometimes I had to start work early, across town, so I was skipping my morning meditation and often felt too tired to meditate at night.
+Sometimes I had to start work early, across town, so I was skipping my morning meditation and often felt too tired to sit at night.

-My newly found passion for meditation seemed confined to a few hours a week.
-How could I make it more of a priority when I needed the paychecks more than ever to do retreats?
+Suddenly, my newly found passion for meditation seemed confined to a few hours a week.
+How could I make it more of a priority when I needed the paychecks, more than ever, to do retreats?

 Then the way found me.